hamidgasmi/training.computerscience.cloud.aws/README.md

 - It has an endpoint, a CNAME:
 	- It points to the current primary instance
 	- We can connect into it with the CNAME + Port #
+- Every modification of the instance could be:
+	- run immediately
+	- or run at maintenance time that is created when the instance is created
 - Troubleshooting:
 	- We want our application to check whether a request generated an error before we spend any time processing results.
 	- The easiest way to find out if an error occurred is to look for an Error node in the response from the Amazon RDS API.